Nakamura-Tome NT-Flex: Powerful, multitasking CNC lathe

 Fill out the form below and the relevant expert will be in touch with you shortly.

-Laser Cutting Machines for sheet metal for sale in Australia and New Zealand.
-Premium TRUMPF and entry level JFY solutions for cutting steel, stainless steel, aluminium and more.
+Fiber laser cutting machines for sale in Australia and New Zealand.
+Premium TRUMPF and entry level JFY machines available.

 Water jet cutting machines for sale in Australia.
 Our water jets can cut steel, stone, glass, rubber, plastic & more.